unicolet/opennms-events/README.md

      https://packagecloud.io/unicoletti/opennms

-JDK 7 or higher is required, make sure it is installed, because the rpm does not require it.
+JDK 7 or higher is required, make sure it is installed, because the rpm does not explicitly require it.

 Install the latest opennms-events rpm and elasticsearch.
 A tipical one-node elasticsearch configuration would be the following: